-The changes proposed by the applicant are to permit drive through restaurants, increase the number of restaurants and modify the conditions required for restaurants.
+The changes proposed by the applicant are to permit one drive-through restaurant per development; increase the number of restaurants by allowing restaurants within shopping centers, as well as free-standing restaurants; and modify the conditions required for restaurants.
 Also, the applicant is proposing changes to Article 24 to reduce setbacks within the OSC District and permit front yard parking when located on a private road and at least one hundred (100) feet from any public road.